 “How?”
 I asked, curious.

 “Let me tell you my story,” she offered.

-“Ever since my teens I had always wanted to be a chocolatier.
-Following my passion I enrolled in a Bachelor of Culinary Arts course.
+“Ever since my teens, I had always wanted to be a chocolatier.
+Following my passion, I enrolled in a Bachelor of Culinary Arts course.
 I worked with some reputed hotels before I married.
 Then, life gave me the best three things of my life.
 Those brats.”
-She pointed affectionately at her children, who now simply hung around the café waiting to go home.
+She pointed affectionately at her three children.

 It started out as usual